gentle-04muscles/Mimi-3506/archive/notes.md

 A/B Testing I find that the harder I work, the more luck I seem to have.
 Cloud NLP Database Work hard in silence, let your success be your noise.
 Big Data Firewalls Blockchain
 A/B Testing Optimization Zero Downtime Deployment Algorithm Logging Work hard in silence, let your success be your noise.
 Monitoring Python Stay hungry, stay foolish.
 Simplicity is the ultimate sophistication.
 Security Success is how high you bounce when you hit bottom.
 React
-Multi-threading RabbitMQ Cloud WebSockets Containerization Distributed Systems Event-driven Architecture Latency Optimization
+Multi-threading RabbitMQ Cloud WebSockets Containerization Distributed Systems Event-driven Architecture Latency Optimization Innovation distinguishes between a leader and a follower.
+IoT If you can dream it, you can do it.
+I find that the harder I work, the more luck I seem to have.
+Server Response GraphQL